-All dwellings are based on a 0,6×0,6m module/tile; the standard tile includes a low-voltage wiring with power and signal sockets and 4 led lights.
-Therefore, every point in the space could be transformed into a light fixture, a support for TV’s, or into other kinds of electrical equipment.
+All dwellings are based on a 0,6×0,6m module/tile; the standard tile includes low-voltage wiring with power and signal sockets and 4 led lights.
+Therefore, every point in the space could be transformed into a light fixture, support for TVs, or into other kinds of electrical equipment.

 Views of the living area of a dwelling

-The external cladding of the building is made with modular aluminium tiles, the interior spaces are coated in a translucent polymeric elastomer.
+The external cladding of the building is made with modular aluminum tiles, the interior spaces are coated in a translucent polymeric elastomer.
 A 180 mm thick cellulose fiber thermal and acoustic insulation is placed between the external and the internal layers.
-The load bearing structure is made in galvanized carbon steel.
+The load-bearing structure is made in galvanized carbon steel.

-The building development is located at Chao Yang district, Beijing.
-Site area is 3887.5 m2, near city artery and branch road.
+The building development is located at Chao Yang District, Beijing.
+The site area is 3887.5 m2, near the city artery and branch road.
 Latitude 39°48 and longitude 116°28 Measured point has 32 meters height above sea level.
 The typical Beijing climate conditions range from cold winters to hot, humid summers.

 Active solar techniques